 (Hi, Wild Beauties!
 I’m not sure if reposting this is counts as a cop-out, but since this article is more in tune with Halloween week than other posts I’m working on, I’ll bring it here.
 More than that, I’m at work behind the scenes on a redesign that will allow me to feature some of these in-depth posts, while still allowing for the temporal flow of blogging consciousness.
-Any thoughts on just try! that from you?
+Any thoughts on that from you?
 Let me know in the comments…)

 Beauty Archetypes: Witches